Two Light Stops in the NMSSM and the LHC: The situation with two light stops in the NMSSM

 \section{The situation with two light stops in the NMSSM}

 In addition to the superfields appearing in the MSSM, NMSSM contains a singlet $\hat{S}$.
 In the following discussion we will confine ourselves to the $Z^3$ invariant NMSSM, i.e. we will ignore linear and bilinear terms in $\hat{S}$, as well as, the $\mu$ term.
 The superpotential reads \cite{Ellwanger:2009dp} \beq \mathcal{W}=\mathcal{W_{MSSM}}|_{\mu=0}+ \lambda \hat{S} \hat{H}_u.\hat{H}_d + {\kappa \over 3} \hat{S}^3, \eeq where, $\cal{W_{MSSM}}$ is the superpotential for the MSSM, $\hat{H}_{u}$ and $\hat{H}_{d}$ denote the doublet Higgs superfields while $\hat{S}$ denotes the gauge singlet superfield.
-The corresponding soft-supersymmetry breaking terms are given by \beq -\mathcal{L}_{\rm soft}= -\mathcal{L^{\rm MSSM}_{\rm soft}}|_{_{B\mu=0}}+ m_{S}^2 |S|^2 + \lambda A_{\lambda} S H_u.H_d + \frac{1}{3} \kappa A_{\kappa} S^3 + {\rm h.c.} +.. \, \eeq where, $\mathcal{L}^{\rm MSSM}_{\rm soft}$ denotes the soft-supersymmetry breaking terms in the MSSM; $A_{\lambda}$ and $A_{\kappa}$ are soft-supersymmetry breaking terms with mass dimension; $m_S^2$ is soft-supersymmetry breaking mass term for $S$.
+The corresponding soft supersymmetry-breaking terms are given by \beq -\mathcal{L}_{\rm soft}= -\mathcal{L^{\rm MSSM}_{\rm soft}}|_{_{B\mu=0}}+ m_{S}^2 |S|^2 + \lambda A_{\lambda} S H_u.H_d + \frac{1}{3} \kappa A_{\kappa} S^3 + {\rm h.c.} +.. \, \eeq where, $\mathcal{L}^{\rm MSSM}_{\rm soft}$ denotes the soft supersymmetry-breaking terms in the MSSM; $A_{\lambda}$ and $A_{\kappa}$ are the soft supersymmetry-breaking terms with the dimension of mass; $m_S^2$ is the soft supersymmetry-breaking mass-squared term for $S$.
 During electroweak symmetry breaking (EWSB) the CP-even neutral components of $H_u$, $H_d$ and $S$, which are the scalar components of superfields $\hat{H}_u$, $\hat{H}_d$ and $\hat{S}$ respectively, assume vacuum expectation values ($vevs$) $v_u$, $v_d$ and $v_S$ respectively.
 Consequently, an effective $\mu$ term ($\mu_{\rm eff}$) is generated, which is given by $\mu_{\rm eff} = \lambda v_S$.
 This provides an elegant solution to the well-known ``$\mu$-problem'' \cite{Kim:1983dt} that plagues the MSSM while the NMSSM was originally motivated over this virtue (see \cite{Ellwanger:2009dp} and references therein).
 From our knowledge of the MSSM, where the Higgsino mass parameter $\mu$ plays a pivotal role in connecting the Higgs, the stop (and the bottom squark (sbottom)) and the electroweak gaugino/higgsino (electroweakino) sectors, it is not difficult to realize how NMSSM parameters could make their interplay even more involved.
 Studies in the framework of the NMSSM discuss the situations with the Higgs sector \cite{Stal:2011cz, Gunion:2012zd, King:2012is, Gunion:2012gc, King:2012tr, Cao:2013gba, King:2014xwa}, the nature and role of the LSP \cite{Ellwanger:1997jj, Ellwanger:1998vi, Dedes:2000jp, Choi:2004zx, Cheung:2008rh, Stal:2011cz, Cerdeno:2013qta, Das:2012rr, Das:2013ta, Kraml:2008zr, Panotopoulos:2011ew, Ellwanger:2013rsa, Ellwanger:2014hia}.
 Among these, the more recent ones take into account the LHC-results on the Higgs boson and other relevant constraints.
-Also, in the recent past, issues over the light stops and the sbottoms at the LHC \cite{Bi:2012jv} and the implications of the 7 TeV (LHC-7) and 8 TeV (LHC-8) runs of the LHC (in addition to a relatively light gluino) have been discussed in some detail in the context of the NMSSM \cite{Cheng:2013fma}.
+Also, in the recent past, issues over the light stops and the sbottoms at the LHC \cite{Bi:2012jv, Guo:2013iij, Chakraborty:2015xia} in the context of the NMSSM and their implications for the 7 TeV (LHC-7) and 8 TeV (LHC-8) runs of the LHC (in addition to a relatively light gluino) have been discussed in some detail \cite{Cheng:2013fma}.

 In the following subsections, we outline some relevant features of the three sectors mentioned above in the NMSSM framework before moving on to explore their implications in the context of the present work.